-The Conservancy had its offices within a building operated by MassDOT (see Note 9) during the year ended December 31, 2016.
-The Conservancy is not required to pay rent for use of the premises during the term of the lease.
-The estimated fair market value of the occupancy was \$11,583 per month for the year ended December 31, 2016, and has been reported in the accompanying financial statements as both in-kind revenue and expense.
-For the year ended December 31, 2016, in-kind support and occupancy expense related to the lease was \$138,996 (see Note 11).
+The Conservancy has its offices within a building operated by MassDOT.
+The Conservancy is not required to pay rent for use of the premises during the term of the agreement.
+The estimated fair market value of the occupancy was \$11,583 per month for the years ended December 31, 2017 and 2016, and has been reported in the accompanying financial statements as both in-kind revenue and expense.
+For the years ended December 31, 2017 and 2016, in-kind support and occupancy expense related to the offices was \$138,996 in each year (see Note 10).

-NOTE 11 - IN-KIND SUPPORT - GOODS, SERVICES AND USE OF FACILITIES
+NOTE 10 - IN-KIND SUPPORT - GOODS, SERVICES AND USE OF FACILITIES